wizz13150/RTM-VanityGen/README.md

 - Show number of addresses generated per sec, for all threads. (~320K/sec for a Rysen 3900x with 24 threads)
 - Check if every pattern's characters are allowed or not.
 Print what's wrong.
 - Imported Ravencoin-Tool, using it to convert results to WIF.
 - Write results in a text file, in the current directory.
+Set line 30.

 Example :